No-shows happen when guests make a reservation but don’t show up - and they can seriously hurt your bottom line.

 Such policies are unlikely to be popular with the customers asked to pay a penalty, but owners recognize that some flexibility is required when applying the rules.

-• Restaurateur Mark Greenaway told the Edinburgh Evening News: “If two people turn up when a table of four has booked, am I realistically going to charge the two diners double the price?
+Restaurateur Mark Greenaway told the Edinburgh Evening News: “If two people turn up when a table of four has booked, am I realistically going to charge the two diners double the price?
 No, because I'm not trying to annoy my customers.
-I'm trying to stop the no-shows.”
+I'm trying to stop the no-shows.

 This solution is not ideal for smaller restaurants, however, it can be adapted.
 You can hold the down payment and offer it as vouchers for your no-show guests to use on another occasion.

-Consider non-refundable ticketing
+3. Consider non-refundable ticketing

-• “If you have to pay upfront for flights, football matches, and theatre, has the time come to end the table booking free-for-all?” - The Guardian
+If you have to pay upfront for flights, football matches, and theatre, has the time come to end the table booking free-for-all?

 Many fine-dining restaurants offering tasting or fixed event menus have chosen to go down the ticketing route, asking diners to purchase tickets in advance to cover their costs.

-Therefore, This non-refundable ticketing acts as an insurance policy for the business if the diner cannot attend.
+Therefore, this non-refundable ticketing acts as an insurance policy for the business if the diner cannot attend.

 If the customer then decides to cancel, the restaurant may be able to re-sell their ticket, allowing the customer to recover their money.
 However, much like if you'd bought tickets to the theater or a concert, there's no guarantee of a refund at the eleventh hour.

-#4 Restrict reservations
+4. Restrict reservations

+The math is simple - if there is no restaurant reservation online, there will be no restaurant no-shows.
 If you own a popular restaurant, you could try going reservation-free or restricting reservations to less busy times.

 However, some challenges come with reduced restaurant booking.
 Depending on location and layout, this isn’t always practical since you may not have space for walk-in customers to wait.